Best Hotels with Playgrounds in Tenerife for Families (2026)

 - 4If your kids are aged 4-12, combine the playground hotel with the kids club in Tenerife for supervised morning activities.
 Several hotels on this list, including Bahia del Duque and Hard Rock, have both.

 - 5Visit Siam Park (15 minutes from Costa Adeje) on a weekday morning for shorter queues.
 The kids' zone has shallow slides and a wave pool safe for ages 3 and up.
 Hotel concierges sell discounted combo tickets with Loro Parque.
+For mainland Spain, the Malaga coast also has resort hotels with playgrounds.

 Other family activities to enjoy in Tenerife